rmflight/go_onmf/README.md

 OK, seems we have most of them.
 Good.

+### Check if Propagated Are Children of Original

-Next, are the propogated terms actually children of the starting terms?
+Next, are the propagated terms actually children of the starting terms?
 We will use multiple iterations of calls to `GOBPCHILDREN` and see if we get progressively more of the terms.